jhou2/docs.review.ninja/installation/index.md

 	npm install
 	bower install

-To configure the application, copy the `.env.example` file to `venv`:
+To configure the application, copy the `.env.example` file to `.env`:

 	cp .env.example venv